With split Congress, prospect for economic deals looks dim

 But annual growth is widely expected to dip back to its long-term average near 2 percent by 2020.
 It's even possible the economy could slip into a recession within a few years as growth stalls — for reasons unrelated to who controls the White House or Congress.
 A global slowdown could, for example, spill into the United States.
 Or higher interest rates, spurred by the Federal Reserve, might depress economic activity.

-In an appearance last month at Harvard University, Pelosi, outlined her agenda should her party regain the chamber's majority and she the speakership.
+In an appearance last month at Harvard University, Nancy Pelosi, the House Democratic leader, outlined her agenda should her party regain the chamber's majority and she the speakership.
 Within the first 100 days, Pelosi said, she would seek to reduce the influence of large campaign donors and groups that aren't legally required to disclose their funding sources.
 She would also pursue infrastructure funding and seek protections for undocumented immigrants who came to the United States as children, among other priorities.

 Yet the rancor between the two parties makes the likelihood of any meaningful economic measures appear dim.